National Multiple Sclerosis Society

+The National Multiple Sclerosis Society (NMSS) is an American nonprofit organization founded in 1946.
+It is an organization dedicated to supporting individuals affected by multiple sclerosis (MS) and funding research to find a cure for the disease.
+They provide resources, support services, advocacy efforts, and educational programs to improve the lives of people with MS and their families.

+History

-The National Multiple Sclerosis Society (NMSS) is a nonprofit organization that was founded in New York City as the Association for Advancement of Research on Multiple Sclerosis on March 11, 1946 by Sylvia Lawry.
-Ms. Lawry was a lawyer looking for a cure, for her brother, Bernard, who was afflicted with multiple sclerosis when she realized there is no foundation or organization that helps people with MS, so she founded NMSS.
+The National Multiple Sclerosis Society (NMSS) was founded in New York City as the Association for Advancement of Research on Multiple Sclerosis on March 11, 1946 by Sylvia Lawry, a lawyer seeking a cure for her brother, Bernard, who suffered from multiple sclerosis.
+Recognizing the absence of any existing foundation or organization aiding individuals with (MS), Ms. Lawry established NMSS.

-With chapters throughout the United States, the organization funds research, advocates for social and political change, provides education, and sponsors services that help people with multiple sclerosis and their families.
+With chapters spanning the United States, the organization funds research, advocates for social and political change, offers educational resources, and sponsors services that help people with multiple sclerosis and their families.
 In 2016, Forbes ranked the organization 63rd among the 100 largest U.S. charities.
-In 2017, Charity Navigator gave the organization three out of four stars.
+In 2017, Charity Navigator awarded the organization three out of four stars for its performance.

 Research

-The NMSS supports and funds research activities in early research, translational research that develops laboratory results into treatments, and clinical trials to find out whether they are effective in treating MS. In 2012, the Society invested $44 million in more than 350 new and ongoing projects.[3]
-[4].
+The NMSS supports and funds research activities in early research, translational research that develops laboratory results into treatments, and clinical trials to find out whether they are effective in treating MS. In 2012, the Society invested $44 million in more than 350 new and ongoing projects..
 As of 2016, NMSS has raised $974 million for research[5].

-Throughout two two-day meetings in 2014–2015 the NMSS developed the Wellness Research Working Group and wellness research priorities.
+Throughout two two-day meetings in 2014–2015, the NMSS developed the Wellness Research Working Group and wellness research priorities.
 The Research Wellness Group provides information regarding self-directed approaches for disease management to people diagnosed with multiple sclerosis.

 Research rewards consist of several types of contributions to researchers in early to late stages of their careers.
 The following is a list of awards distributed by NMSS to researchers in 2017.